List of Twin Star Exorcists characters: Basara

-The eighth of the eleven Basara.
-Shioji wears a girlish custom-made private school uniform and narrates his speech.
-He specializes in reanimating former exorcists from the dead and enforcing them to fight other fellow brethren.
-The realization of Sakanashi's delude doesn't sway Shioji's strategy, as he exasperatingly resumes annihilating as many exorcists as he can.
-Until then Tatara ambushes Shioji and impales him in the chest.
-With his last thoughts in mind, he deeply wishes for rebirth but not as a mere impurity.
+He is the eighth of the eleven Basara.
+Shioji wears a girlish, custom-made private school uniform and narrates his speech.
+He specializes in reanimating former exorcists and forcing them to fight their former comrades.
+The realization of Sakanashi's delusion does not sway Shioji's strategy, and he continues to exterminate as many exorcists as he can.
+Tatara then ambushes Shioji and impales him in the chest.
+With his final thoughts, he wishes for rebirth, but not as a mere Impurity.